Classification of homogeneous functors in manifold calculus: The functor categories and

 \section{The functor categories $\fautm$ and $\futma$}

 From now on, we let $\tm$ denote a triangulation of $M$.
+Associated to the triangulation we get a simplicial complex consisting of the (in this case geometric) simplices of the triangulation, which we denote by $P(\tm)$.
+As per our convention this also also denotes the associated poset (and its category).
+We find it helpful to separate out $P(\tm)$ from the more topological $\tm$, even though they have essentially the same set of simplices.

 Let $\ca \subseteq \mcalm$ be the small subcategory constructed in Section~\ref{ca_subsection}.
 In this section we recall an important poset $\utm$ and introduce two categories: $\fautm$ and $\futma$.
 The first one is the category of isotopy functors $\utm \lra \mcalm$ that send every object to an object weakly equivalent to $A$, while the second is the category of isotopy functors from $\utm$ to $\ca$.
 By the definitions there is an inclusion functor $\phi \colon \futma \hra \fautm$.
 The goal of this section is to prove (\ref{res_eqn4}) or Proposition~\ref{fuca_prop} below, which says that the localization of $\phi$ with respect to weak equivalences is an equivalence of categories.
 We begin with the definition of $\utm$.